-Section 2, Activities of Daily Living, seems to have more to do with ageing rather than PD as such.
+Section 2, Activities of Daily Living, seems to have more to do with not being as young as one used to be rather than PD as such.

 More directly one may ask why some symptoms or tell-tell signs of PD are not included in the Rating Scale like for example constipation, changes to the patient's eye-sight, loss of smell and taste, dryness of the patient's scalp and may be more.